FamilyNFT/FamilyHackathon/README.md

 Community members can then use our marketplace to safely trade/sell their Phygital assets.
 We’ve added an escrow feature on our marketplace to act as middleman between two parties whilst the physical garment is in transit to the buyer

 This escrow smart contract will implement our Royalties utility and also update the “History” metadata of our NFTs

+Video Demo:

 # Hackathon MVP
 This hackathon submission is simply a MVP, with still alot of things missing: